chef-boneyard/chef-web-docs-2016/README.md

 This will also apply when you've run the `make clean` command, which effectively resets your working environment or if files located in the `/swaps` folder are changed.

-Subsequent runs of `make release` should be relatively fast (2-5 mins), and you can use subsets named: `master, all, server` to build one part.
+Subsequent runs of `make release` should be relatively fast (2-5 mins), and you can use subsets.
+For example: `master` for the main docs build, `enterprise` for Enterprise Chef, `open_source` for Open Source Chef, and so on.
+The full list is available at the top of the `makefile`.

 ## About Docs Versions